fcdl94/VehicleTracking/README.md

 The project uses Swagger to build automatically the documentation of REST APIs.
 Swagger libraries are in the lib folder that is included in the project.
 Swagger version is 1.5.

+## How to generate a random model
+The marshal class is able to create a model given this ordered argument list:
+     File, the name of output file;
+     Road number, number of roads to be generated;
+     Area number, number of parking areas to be generated;
+     Vehicle number, number of vehicles to be generated;
+     Seed, the seed to initialize the Random class.

+If those are not specified, Marshal class will use the default values.
+This class can be run as a standard Java program.

 ## Service
 To test the server you have first to run TomCat and then to build and deploy the Web Service.
 Then to run the TomCat server you can use: